rmjohnson12/rmjohnson12.github.io/guessing.md

 *	IF the user’s input is _invalid_ then display an error message and go back to the beginning and prompt the user for another guess.

-Check whether or not the guess is correct?:
+Check whether or not the guess is correct:
 *	IF the user’s guess is **_accurate_**, then display a **success** message and go to the end of the game.
 *	IF the user’s guess is **_too high_**, then I will display a message letting the user know that their value failed for being **too high** and then go back to the prompt to **guess again**.
 *	IF the user’s guess is **_too low_**, then I will display a message letting the user know that their value failed for being **too low** and then go back to the prompt to **guess again**.